Want to learn how to live like you’re off grid?

 7. Use Energy-Hungry Appliances When it’s Sunny or Windy!

-Can’t see yourself living without your gaming system, stereo, or a favourite energy-hungry small kitchen appliance?
+Can’t see yourself living without your gaming system, stereo, or a favorite energy-hungry small kitchen appliance?
 Try only using them when it’s sunny out, or when it’s windy.

 If you are dependent on solar or wind energy, there will be times when your system seems to produce surplus energy.
+And you may choose to invest in an off grid washing machine or even a propane fridge (be warned, they're expensive.)
 So while the sun shines or the wind blows, microwave or toast all you want.

 8. Stop Taking Long Hot Showers and Don’t Run the Dishwasher